 Step 5: Toss the finished Greek chicken and potatoes with parsley and serve with kalamata olives, feta cheese, and a squeeze of fresh lemon.

 If you wanted some kind of sauce, you could make this Greek tzatziki sauce and try swapping the full fat Greek yogurt for fat free to reduce the calories.
+I also have a new recipe (September 2025) for ground turkey protein bowls with a blended feta and Greek yogurt sauce that would be great with this recipe.

 Or use this Weight Watchers cucumber salad for a fresh summer treat to add even more volume to your meal.